Nadine2016/knative/getting-started.md

 # Getting started with Coligo
 {: #getting-started}

-Coligo provides a platform to unify the deployment of functions, applications and pre-built containers to Kubernetes-based infrastructure.
+Coligo provides a platform to unify the deployment of functions, applications, and pre-built containers to Kubernetes-based infrastructure.
 It provides a “one-stop-shop” experience for developers, enabling higher productivity and faster time to market.
-Coligo is built on open-source projects such as Kubernetes, Istio, Knative, and Tekton.
+Coligo is built on open source projects such as Kubernetes, Istio, Knative, and Tekton.
 {: shortdesc}

 Coligo is available in the console at [Coligo overview](https://dev.console.test.cloud.ibm.com/knative/overview){: external}.
-From this interface, you can [create your project](/docs/knative?topic=knative-manage-project) and then get started [deploying apps](/docs/knative?topic=knative-knative-deploy-app) and [running jobs](/docs/knative?topic=knative-kn-job-deploy).
+From this interface, you can [create your project](/docs/knative?topic=knative-manage-project) and then begin [deploying apps](/docs/knative?topic=knative-knative-deploy-app) and [running jobs](/docs/knative?topic=knative-kn-job-deploy).

-Coligo also includes an [installable CLI plugin](/docs/knative?topic=knative-kn-install-cli).
+Coligo also includes an [installable CLI plug-in](/docs/knative?topic=knative-kn-install-cli).

 ## Creating your first Coligo app